richardherald/bank_api/README.md

 ## Operations

 - Transfer
-> This feature transfers money from the logged-in user's account to another account.
-The user must has the amount of money available in his account to cover the transfer fee.
+> This feature transfers money from the logged in user's account to another account.
+When transferring money, `withdraw` and `deposit` type transactions are created. linkeds respectively to the user who send the money and the one who received the transfer.
+For the transaction to happen it is necessary to have the amount of money available in your account.
 - Withdraw
 > This feature allows the logged in user to withdraw money from their account.
-The user must have enough balance in his account to cover the withdrawal amount.
-After withdrawal an email will be send with the proof of withdrawal.
+When withdrawing money, a `withdraw` type transaction is created.
+The user must have sufficient balance in his account to cover the withdrawal amount.
+After operation, an email will be send with proof.

 ## Transactions

 - List of transactions
-> Lists the history of the user's withdrawal or transfer transactions
+> Lists an user's transaction history

 ## Admins